-The Pensions and Lifetime Savings Association (PLSA) recently updated its Retirement Living Standards, raising the benchmark for what it calls a “comfortable” lifestyle in retirement.
-For couples, the recommended annual income has increased from £59,000 in 2024 to £60,600 in 2025.
-For individuals, the figure has nudged up from £43,100 to £43,900.[1]
+Pensions UK recently updated its Retirement Living Standards, raising the benchmark for what it calls a “comfortable” lifestyle in retirement.
+For couples, the recommended annual expenditure has increased from £60,600 in 2025 to £62,700 in 2026.
+For individuals, the figure has increased from £43,900 to £45,400.[1]

 At first glance, these shifts may seem minor.
-But they reflect a deeper reality: the cost of maintaining a fulfilling and secure lifestyle in retirement continues to rise.
+However, they reflect a deeper reality: the cost of maintaining a fulfilling and secure lifestyle in retirement continues to rise.

 What are the Retirement Living Standards?

-The Retirement Living Standards (RLS), set by the PLSA, outline the annual income needed for three levels of retirement: minimum, moderate, and comfortable.
+The Retirement Living Standards (RLS), set by Pensions UK, outline the annual expenditure needed for three levels of retirement: minimum, moderate, and comfortable.
 They’re based on research and in-depth discussions with members from the public across the UK, who described what retirement looks like at each level.

 The goal is to give people a clear, relatable picture of what different retirement lifestyles cost, helping them plan more effectively for the future.